 Conditions for admission

-Admission to Bachelor's studies is conditioned by completed secondary education confirmed by a school-leaving certificate.
+The admission to the Bachelor's program is conditioned by completed secondary education confirmed by a school-leaving certificate.

 Recommended literature, sample questions